scorreard/scorreard/README.md

 I'm Solenne, a molecular biologist and a bioinformatician passionate about the complexity of human and non-human genomes 🧬.

-I am driven by the will to use genomic to help naviguate some of today's worlwide challenges, such as **ensuring equal access to personalized medicine to everyone around the globe**, regardless of their origin or economic background, or **study climate change repercussions** on earth biodiversity and fresh water / food supply to help prevent future dramatic events.
+I am driven by the will to use genomic to help navigate some of today's worldwide challenges, such as **ensuring equal access to personalized medicine to everyone around the globe**, regardless of their origin or economic background, or **study climate change repercussions** on earth biodiversity and fresh water / food supply to help prevent future dramatic events.

 ## Main projects (Past and present)